michaelcolenso/new-1033/README.md

 Then follow your deployment strategy to deploy both backend and frontend.

-## Contributing

-Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Support

 For any support issues, please open an issue in the repository or contact the project maintainers directly.
 ```

-In GitHub flavored markdown, you can specify the language directly after the opening triple backticks to enable syntax highlighting.
-In this case, I've specified `bash` as the language for the code blocks.